pjdevs/pyautomata/README.md

 - Execution of an (D/N)FA on a word built on its alphabet
 - Completion of an DFA
 - Completion of an NFA (Soon)
-- Minimization of a DFA (Almost complete)
+- Minimization of a DFA

 ## Future things to implement